 The CPUC alleges that there is an “increasing use of negotiated rates” by Transwestern.

 Unfortunately, the CPUC neglects to mention that the negotiated rate agreement with USGT is currently the only negotiated rate agreement in effect on Transwestern’s system.
 Even if it were not, however, the Commission has imposed no limits on the number of transactions that involve negotiated rates.
 One of the goals of the Commission’s policy is to provide increased flexibility to shippers.
-Negotiated rates may be higher than the maximum tariff rates, lower than the maximum tariff rates, and designed without any regard to costs.
+Negotiated rates may be higher than the maximum tariff ratesOR lower than the maximum tariff rates.
 This promotes the full utilization of available capacity, something which is in the interest of all shippers.
 The CPUC, in fact, completely ignores the fact that negotiated rates are preferred by some shippers.
 In light of this and the Commission’s policy, the use of negotiated rates should be encouraged, not discouraged.
 Yet, the CPUC would bring an end to the Commission’s policy.

 Finally, the CPUC argues that, because the Commission is conducting an investigation of other Transwestern negotiated rate filings in Docket Nos.
 RP97-288-009, et al. a similar investigation should be conducted in this proceeding.
 This, of course, ignores the fact that the CPUC has established no basis whatsoever for such an investigation with regard to this filing.
 The mere fact that the Commission is conducting an investigation in a completely separate proceeding in no way justifies an investigation in this proceeding.
-Particularly when the evidence in the other proceeding and the findings of the presiding judge overwhelmingly reject CPUC’s claims.
+Particularly when the evidence in the other proceeding and the findings of the presiding judge overwhelmingly reject THE OPPOSING PARTIES claims.
 It is burdensome and unfair to Transwestern to require that it be the subject of an investigation each time it makes a negotiated rate filing.
 Such a practice would, in fact, be contrary to the Commission’s negotiated rate policy, which expressly authorizes the use of negotiated rates.
-Evidently, the CPUC is trying to accomplish indirectly what it was unable to do directly: thwart implementation of the negotiated rate policy on Transwestern’s system.
+Evidently, the CPUC is trying to accomplish indirectly what it was unable to do directly: thwart implementation of the Commission’s negotiated rate policy on Transwestern’s system.

 WHEREFORE, for the foregoing reasons, Transwestern respectfully requests the Commission to reject the CPUC’s protest and to approve the negotiated rate filing that is the subject of this proceeding.